nextbreakpoint/infrastructure-as-code/README.md

 The domain yourprivatedomain.com can be the same as yourdomain.com or a different one.
 A new private zone will be created to register all internal servers.

-## Install certificate
+## Create or upload certificate

+Access AWS Console and go to section Certificate Manager.

-Create or copy a valid HTTPS certificate and private key in certificates folder:
+Create or upload a valid HTTPS certificate issued for domain:

-    certificates/fullchain.pem
-    certificates/privatekey.pem

-The certificate must be a wildcard certificate or it must have been issued for this list of domains:

-    consul.yourprivatedomain.com
-    kibana.yourprivatedomain.com
-    jenkins.yourprivatedomain.com
-    sonarqube.yourprivatedomain.com
-    artifactory.yourprivatedomain.com
+    \*.yourprivatedomain.com

-The certificate and the private key will be used to provision a private ELB to access internal servers.
+The certificate will be used to provision a private ELB to access internal servers.

     You can use a self-signed certificates if you wish, but your browser will warn you when you try to access the above domains.